SSN / ITIN / EIN Validation Rules

 TINS validates the Social Security number (SSN), Individual Taxpayer Identification Number (ITIN) and Employer Identification Number (EIN) using the criteria set by the Social Security Administration (SSA) and Internal Revenue Service (IRS).
 The validation process applies to a payee master setup for the payee, sole owner and individual partner identification numbers, but does not include a match to a name.

 Agencies are responsible for ensuring that accurate information is submitted in TINS.
 Agencies may request supporting documentation, such as copies of SSN cards or pre-printed IRS documentation, to verify vendor information prior to TINS processing.
-See Recommended Documentation Requirements in Security Recommendations.
+See Recommended Documentation Requirements in Fraud Prevention Recommendations.

 Social Security Number (SSN) Rules